Do you want people-friendly streets in Soho?

 Soho is a unique and special part of London’s West End.
 Its narrow streets are on a friendly human scale and full of character - but totally unsuited to the high volumes of motor traffic and large vehicles that often dominate them.

 We are not calling for a total ban on all traffic within Soho, but a change in priority - so that people come first and vehicles are ‘guests’.
 We want streets that invite walking, cycling, wheeling and spending time.
-We want streets where a wheelchair user can easily access any address and a child can safely cycle to school.
+We want streets where someone using a mobility aid can easily access any address and a child can safely cycle to school.
 We want streets where hospitality and all other businesses can thrive, able to welcome their customers, receive their deliveries and get rid of their waste safely and efficiently in low-carbon vehicles.
 We want streets where huge trucks are the exception, not the rule.

 We support our diverse mix of local independent businesses and want them to recover from the pandemic.
 We also support the 3,000 people who live in Soho and the staff and children at the Soho Parish Primary School.
 We believe that making Soho’s streets healthier and more inviting for people by reducing motor traffic will benefit everyone - whether they are residents, hospitality or other businesses, visitors or school children.